• English

 The second largest online marketplace after Amazon in the country, Cdiscount is a general marketplace offering products from a variety of categories, including electronics, jewellery, furniture, baby care products and even car parts.

-Cdiscount has 55.2 million monthly visitors and a global net sales of $1,004 million.
-The marketplace works with third party sellers, requiring them to provide customer service in French language.
-This is in line with the audience of the platform that mainly come from France and other countries like Belgium, Algeria and Morocco where French is widely spoken.
+Cdiscount has 41.04 million monthly visitors and global net sales of $825.7 million.
+The marketplace works with third-party sellers, requiring them to provide customer service in the French language.
+This is in line with the audience of the platform that mainly comes from France and other countries like Belgium, Senegal, Algeria and Morocco where French is widely spoken.

 ManoMano

 Similarly to Cdiscount, ManoMano originated in France and expanded to other countries as its popularity grew.
-Today, ManoMano is the “largest marketplace for products and services in the DIY, gardening and Home Improvement sector in Europe.”
+Today, ManoMano is amongst the largest European marketplaces for DIY, gardening and home improvement products and services.

 Founded in 2013, ManoMano aims to digitise the DIY sector by providing professional services, advice and a large selection of home improvement products shoppers usually expect in a physical DIY store.